mattermost/docs/source/process/training.rst

         <p>&nbsp;</p>
     </embed>

 Leadership Coaching
 --------------------------

-To advanced the skills of senior and functional leaders beyond standard materials and processes, we bring in leading experts to advise our leaders and the company on key functions, including sales, operations, strategy and general management.
+To advanced the skills of senior and functional leaders we bring in experts to advise on key functions, including sales, operations, product, marketing, strategy, general management and other specialized topics.

 - As an example, `Jono Bacon <http://www.jonobacon.org/about/>`_--a leading author, speaker and consultant on open source community advocacy--meets with our community team regularly to refine our processes and understanding.
 There's a range of similiarly adept company advisers that help advance our thinking and capabilities in critical ways.

-Many thought leaders and conference speakers are open to consulting projects with the right clients, and Mattermost is an excellent client.
-There's no travel involved, we meet over video conference, we're easy to work with, and we take advising seriously.
-Advising is a critical part of growing our people and our company.
+Many thought leaders and conference speakers are open to consulting projects with the right clients, and Mattermost is a flexible client.
+There's no travel involved, we meet over video conference, [our consulting process is straight forward](https://docs.google.com/document/d/1G4wFLq_wHHEDJ-hrv5Kmu022mFJgh3rJ4-glM0W6riI/edit#heading=h.pwxwwq4ezzfx), we're easy to work with, and we take advising seriously.

-We are also open to bringing in a leader's personal mentors as consultants and company advisers when skill sets are appropriate.
+When hiring, we are also open to bringing in a leader's personal mentors as consultants and company advisers when skill sets are appropriate.

 ---------------------------------------------------------
 Mattermost Avatar